 Before doing an amputation, a vet must decide if the dog is a good candidate.
 “We assess the animal’s overall physical condition.
 If the dog has arthritis in the other legs, for instance, he wouldn’t be such a good candidate.
 Amputation causes wear and tear on the other joints.”
 Many times, says Mason, a vet will end up taking off a dog’s entire leg, even if the trauma or the cancer is low down on the “ankle” joint.
 “Because of the way dogs walk, you end up with a lot of problems if you leave some of the limb.
 It would just get in the way.
 Most of the time, amputation is more cosmetically acceptable.”

+There are options if a dog is missing a foot or two—or maybe three or four and new advancements in prosthetics are made all the time.
 Martin Kaufmann would like to see a change to this type of practice.
-Kaufmann, of OrthoPets.com, makes prosthetics and orthotics for both “two-legged and four-legged animals and any variation in the middle.”
+Kaufmann, of OrthoPets.com, makes prosthetics for dogs and orthotics for both “two-legged and four-legged animals and any variation in the middle.”
 His goal is “to get the animal world up to speed with what we’re doing with humans.”
 He began his practice with animals four years ago, after a cousin’s Schnauzer suffered a stroke and lost the function in its right front leg.
 Kaufmann began studying animal anatomy books and learned that the muscle and bone terminology in dogs is almost exactly what it is in humans.
 Now, 30 percent of his practice is making artificial limbs and braces for animals, mostly dogs.
 “When three-legged dogs are brought to me, when they are amputated way up at the joint, there aren’t many options,” he says.
 Too often he sees animals who had cancer in the “wrist” joint.